 - A single 18650 Li ion battery is enough to power it up for hours before requiring recharge.

 - Impressive ergonomics with a dedicated fine-tuning control.

-Other portable shortwaves do a better job of filtering out interference but the PL880 shortwave has a sync detector, but it doesn’t work very well.
+Other portable shortwaves do a better job of filtering out interference but the PL880 shortwave has a sync detector, though it doesn’t work very well.

 The PL880 is an everyday radio.
 It may have functionality that blows other radios in its class out of the water, but it is nonetheless in that class.
 Not a perfect radio.
-But perfect enough for SWL fanatics, and imperfect enough to make reception reporting worthwhile.
-It is well worth the money, currently rated 4.6/5 by Amazon buyers.
+But perfect enough for shortwave listening fanatics, and imperfect enough to make reception reporting worthwhile.
+It is well worth the money and it’s highly rated by Amazon buyers.